asadshaikh-tech/Driver_Behaviour_Analysis/README.md

 The project provides an end-to-end prototype for detecting aggressive acceleration and braking behaviour and converting behavioural indicators into a driver/trip-level safety score.

-The current model prioritizes sensitivity and detects a large proportion of aggressive events.
-Reducing false positives and improving generalization are the main areas for future development.
+The final Random Forest model prioritizes sensitivity, achieving **86.20% recall** for aggressive driving events.
+Reducing false positives and improving generalization to unseen driving sessions are the primary areas for future improvement.